 But he said he was put through the same ordeal again a month later with his nieces on December 29.

-Upon arrival at Chippenham railway station and being in a similar state of exhaustion, he says two taxi drivers refused to take him, despite him struggling to walk, again claiming because he had the dog.
+Arriving at Chippenham railway station in a similar state of exhaustion, he says two taxi drivers refused to take him, despite him struggling to walk, again claiming it was because he had the dog.

 According to Mr Jones, explaining that George was an assistance dog made no difference.